This is a sponsored post.

 - Spare batteries and chargers for toys & electronic devices

 - Blankets and pillows

 Make Stops Along the Way

-With all the snack eating and drinking, it’s good to make stops for bathroom breaks, gas or just to stretch your legs.
-Whether you’re eating deep dish pizza in Chicago, Crabcakes in Maryland, Lobster rolls in New England or BBQ in Texas, eat a dish specific to that location.
+With all the snack eating and drinking, it’s good to make stops for bathroom breaks, gas, or stretch your legs.
+Whether you’re eating deep dish pizza in Chicago, Crabcakes in Maryland, Lobster rolls in New England, or BBQ in Texas, eat a dish specific to that location.
 You can also consider starting a tradition of collecting souvenirs or taking a picture in front of a rest stop for memories.
 Growing up I used to collect beanie babies.

 What tips do you have for taking a road trip with kids?